Happy Gut Program for IBS

 Q: Who should try the Low FODMAP diet?

 A: The Low FODMAP diet is intended for individuals medically diagnosed Irritable Bowel Syndrome (IBS).
 If you suspect you have IBS, see your medical doctor for a proper diagnosis as it is important to rule out more serious conditions such as Coeliac Disease, Inflammatory Bowel Disease, Bowel Cancer and Endometriosis.
 Some red flags that may require medical attention include: blood in stools, anaemia, unintentional weight loss, fever, daily diarrhoea, nocturnal bowel motions and family history of bowel disease.

-There has been recent studies suggesting a potential role in management of bowel symptoms in other conditions such as Endometriosis and Small intestinal bacterial overgrowth (SIBO).
+There has been recent studies suggesting a potential role in management of bowel symptoms in other conditions such as Endometriosis, functional gut symptoms and Small intestinal bacterial overgrowth (SIBO).
 However you should speak with your doctor first if you consider starting the Low FODMAP diet to manage your symptoms.

 Q: Can I get Medicare or private health insurance rebates with this program?